-We are really pleased that parents feel comfortable and welcome at our school.
-However, to protect the privacy of children whilst still completing their lessons and teachers being able to conduct their activities safely right through to the 3:20pm bell, we ask that parents do not wait in the school buildings at the end of the day.
-Parents are encouraged to wait where the children line up in the mornings or at the school gates.
-There is seating available there for parents to relax and chat while waiting for their children.
+We are really pleased that parents/carers feel comfortable and welcome at our school.
+However, to protect the privacy of children whilst still completing their lessons and to allow teachers to be able to conduct their activities safely right through to the 3:20pm bell, we ask that parents/carers do not wait in the school buildings at the end of the day.
+Parents/carers are encouraged to wait at the school gates or on the seating available outside classrooms.
+This is a great time for parents/carers to relax and chat while waiting for their children.
 We appreciate your understanding in this matter.